broadinstitute/depmap_omics/README.md

 ### :warning: this repository needs other repos

-Some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio) and [gkugener](https://github.com/broadinstitute/gkugener).
+Some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio).

 Go to the repos and pull them to the same parent folder as ccle_processing.